New variants raise worry about COVID-19 virus reinfections

 “Previous infection does not give you a free pass,” he said.
 “A substantial risk of reinfection remains.”

 Reinfections pose a public health concern, not just a personal one.
 Even in cases where reinfection causes no symptoms or just mild ones, people might still spread the virus.
-That’s why health officials are urging vaccination as a longer-term solution and encouraging people to wear masks, keeping physical distant and wash their hands frequently.
+That’s why health officials are urging vaccination as a longer-term solution and encouraging people to wear masks, keep physical distance and wash their hands frequently.

 “It’s an incentive to do what we have been saying all along: to vaccinate as many people as we can and to do so as quickly as we can,” said Dr. Anthony Fauci, the U.S. government’s top infectious disease expert.